Allegheny-Computer-Science-300-S2021/lab05-hadenwIV/writing/calc.md

 f)
-- Match or Mismatch:               #TODO
+- Match or Mismatch: Mismatch  G != T
-- Left entry calculation:          #TODO
+- Left entry calculation:  -1 -1 = -2
-- Above entry calculation:         #TODO
+- Above entry calculation: 2 - 1 = 1
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation: 0 + 0 = 0
-- Max score: 1 from the Diagonal   #TODO
+- Max score: 1 from Above

 (Did you remember to add your name to this Markdown file?)
+Yessir